Jukebox History 1952-1998

 Rennotte moved to Madrid in Spain around 1964, after

-divorcing his wife Anne Andre, to continue as designer in cooperation with Juán Paredes Hernández at
+divorcing his wife Anne Andre, to continue as designer in cooperation with Juán Paredes

-PETACO (Procedimientos Electromagnéticos
+Hernández at PETACO (Procedimientos Electromagnéticos de Tanteo

-de Tanteo y Color SA).
-A company
+y Color SA).
+A company founded in 1958, and licensed in 1963,

-founded in 1958, and licensed in 1963, manufacturing a line of jukeboxes, pinballs, and arcade machines until around 1982.
-The parts
+manufacturing a line of jukeboxes, pinballs, and arcade machines until around

-(1962-1969) were produced at the facilities in Gembloux
+styled jukeboxes (1962-1969) were produced at the facilities in Gembloux in

-died aged 71 in Madrid on the 27th April 1984, and Juán
+Louis Rennotte died aged 71 in Madrid on the 27th April

-Hernández unfortunately died aged only 59 in an
+unfortunately died aged only 59 in an automobile accident in Sevilla on the

-1987.
-The "Tonecolor" and "Rennotte" jukeboxes are considered to be some of the
+"Rennotte" jukeboxes are considered to be

-collectors in Europe.
+and loved by collectors in Europe.

 A major competitor to above mentioned PETACO was also located in the

 Madrid area.
-The competitor was GEDASA (General Espańola
+The competitor was GEDASA (General Espańola de

-de Automáticos SA), a company that produced a line of Sinfonola and a
+Automáticos SA), a company that produced a line of Sinfonola and a

 few Embajador